-Careers and learning: Real time, all the time has been added to your bookmarks.
+Careers and learning: Real time, all the time has been saved

 The half-life of skills is rapidly falling, placing huge demands on learning in the digital age.
 The good news is that an explosion of high-quality content and digital delivery models offers employees ready access to continuous learning.